itential/ipctl/docs/configuration-reference.md

 #### `use_tls`

-Enables or disables the use of TLS for the connecton.
-When this value is set to `true`, the application will attempt to establish a TLS connecton to the server.
+Enables or disables the use of TLS for the connection.
+When this value is set to `true`, the application will attempt to establish a TLS connection to the server.
 When this value is set to `false` the application will not attempt to use TLS when connecting to the server.